evilpaper/mrmenmemory/leaderboard-service/README.md

 This is the backend part of Mr Men Memory Match.

-Basically a micro-service for storeing and retreiving best times.
+Basically a micro-service for storing and retreiving best times.